 With this method, 2X4’s are laid flat across the existing floor, 16″ on center, to create “sleeper bays”.
+2X3’s may also be used, are just as effective and usually much cheaper in cost.
 Depending upon which size tubing is used, one or two runs of radiant tubing are installed between each set of sleepers.
 The tubing is fastened to the plywood sub-floor with electrical conduit straps or copper tubing straps.
 Every other sleeper is staggered away from the wall, on both ends of the room, to give the tubing a channel to pass through.

 If the area to be heated is a small zone consisting of only one loop of tubing, then the beginning (supply) side of the radiant loop is connected to an insulated copper supply line from the heat source.
 The end (return) side of the radiant loop connects to the insulated copper return line.
 A simple one loop zone like this is only possible when less than 400 ft. of 7/8″ PEX tubing is required to fill a zone.
 Using ½” PEX limits that same zone to 300 ft. of tubing.

 For most zones, multiple even loops (or circuits) of tubing are required.
 The reason is simple.
 If a given amount of square footage requires more than 400 ft. of tubing, say 1200 feet, and you tried to run the water continuously through that much tubing, you’d end up circulating tepid water through most of your floor.
 An unheated space would result.

 The proper method involves constructing a site-built header…one for the supply side, and one for the return.
 It’s no more difficult than running domestic water lines and it assures an even, balanced flow of heated fluid through the radiant floor.